Killing of JonBenét Ramsey: Ransom note

-The ransom note appears to echo film dialog.
-The films Ruthless People, Ransom, Escape from New York, Speed and Dirty Harry have acceptance as sources.
+The ransom note appears to echo film dialogue.
+The films Ruthless People, Ransom, Escape from New York, Speed and Dirty Harry are considered to be potential sources.

 The ransom note was unusually long.
 The Federal Bureau of Investigation (FBI) told the police that it was very unusual for such a note to be written at the crime scene.
 The police believed that the note was staged, because it did not have any fingerprints except for Patsy's and authorities who had handled it, and because it included an unusual use of exclamation marks and initialisms.
 The note and a practice draft were written with a pen and notepad from the Ramsey home.
-According to a Colorado Bureau of Investigation (CBI) report, "There are indications that the author of the ransom note is Patricia Ramsey."
+According to a Colorado Bureau of Investigation (CBI) report, there were "indications that the author of the ransom note is Patricia Ramsey."
 However, the evidence fell short of a definitive conclusion.
 Michael Baden, a board-certified forensic pathologist, who had consulted with both sides of the case, said he had never seen a note like it in his 60-year experience and that he did not think it was written by an outside stranger.

 A federal court ruled it highly unlikely that Patsy wrote the note, citing six certified handwriting experts.
-The court bemoaned the existence of self-proclaimed experts – without credentials – trying to enter the case by accusing Patsy without scientific basis.
+The court lamented the self-proclaimed experts—without credentials—interfering in the case by accusing Patsy with no scientific basis.